lukebatchelor/2020-node-typescript-webpack-fullstack-app/README.md

-# 2020 Typescript Webpack Static App Template
+# 2020 Node Typescript Webpack Fullstack Template

 What it says on the box:

+- Node + Express backend
 - Typescript
 - Webpack
 - Static App